geoffxy/conductor/website/docs/task-types/run-experiment.md

 directory.
 In other words, any relative paths in the command will be interpreted as relative to the directory containing the task's `COND` file.

-Conductor uses the exit code of the command to determine whether it suceeded or failed.
+Conductor uses the exit code of the command to determine whether it succeeded or failed.
 If the command succeeds, it should exit with an exit code of `0`.
 Conductor interprets any non-zero exit code as a failure.
 If a task fails, it prevents any other tasks that depend on it from executing (see the reference for